julienbrg/game-of-go-solidity/README.md

 # Game of Go

-A Solidity implementation of the game of go.
+A naive implementation of the game of go in Solidity.

 ## Install